microsoft/DynamicTelemetry/docs/PositionPapers/ObserverEffect.document.md

-# The Observer Effect, in Telemetry
+# The Observer Effect

 The observer effect in physics refers to the phenomenon where the act of observing a system inevitably alters its state.
 This effect is often due to the instruments used for measurement, which can interfere with the system being observed.
-A classic example is the double-slit experiment in quantum mechanics, where the presence of a detector changes the behavior of particles.
+A classic example is the double-slit experiment in quantum mechanics, where the presence of a detector changes the behavior of particles.,

 Telemetry involves the collection of data that can influence the system being monitored.
 One of the main risks of telemetry is the potential for